bulka4/airflow_dbt/readme.md

-# Running the app
+# Introduction
+This app is using Airflow and Astronomer Cosmos in order to run dbt code for performing data transformations in MS SQL server.

 In order to run the app we need to start Docker on our machine and run the command:
 >docker compose up

-# App description
-This app is the Airflow app which is running dbt code for performing data transformations in MS SQL.
-Here is a brief description of how this app works and what functionalities it provides.
+In the below sections we can find a description of how this app works and what functionalities it provides.

 ## DAGs
 We have here two dags: